-We present here in a very condensed way the elements of genetic information transfer.
-This article is based on various - much more detailed - articles of the German Wikipedia and The Sequence Onotolgy.
+Here we present the elements of genetic information transfer in a very condensed form.
+This article is based on various - much more detailed - articles from the German Wikipedia and The Sequence Onotolgy.

-The genes in DNA contain the information for the production of RNA (ribonucleic acids).
+The genes in the DNA contain the information for the production of RNA (ribonucleic acids).

 Protein-coding genes encode mRNA (messenger RNA).
 The mRNA contains the information for the construction of proteins.

 The sequence of bases determines the sequence of amino acids in the protein.
-In each case, three nucleotides lying next to each other form a codon, with the help of which a specific amino acid to be incorporated into a protein can be clearly determined.
+Three adjacent nucleotides form a codon, which can be used to clearly determine a specific amino acid that is to be incorporated into a protein.

 A double-stranded concatenation of 4 possible nucleotides.

-DNA is mostly located in the cell nucleus as chromosomes (nuclear DNA = nDNA) and carries the hereditary information in almost all living organisms.
+DNA is usually found in the cell nucleus as chromosomes (nuclear DNA = nDNA) and carries the genetic information of almost all living organisms.
 A small part of the DNA is located in the mitochondria (cellular power plants) as mitochondrial DNA (mtDNA).

 Model of a DNA.
 CC BY-SA 3.0

-A mostly single-stranded concatenation of 5 possible nucleotide species.
+A mostly single-stranded concatenation of 5 possible nucleotide types.

 RNA is the carrier of genetic information in certain viruses.
-There is RNA that passes on (hereditary) information (coding RNA) and RNA that does not.
+There is RNA that passes on (genetic) information (coding RNA) and RNA that does not.

-mRNA copies the information contained in a gene, conveys it to the ribosome, where protein biosynthesis takes place by means of this information.
+mRNA copies the information contained in a gene and transmits it to the ribosome, where protein biosynthesis takes place using this information.

 - NSD transcript